yung-tsai/Clear-Cache/replit.md

 # Overview

 This is a journaling application called "MacJournal II" that mimics the classic Mac OS interface and experience.
 It's a full-stack web application built with React on the frontend and Express.js on the backend, designed to provide a nostalgic Mac-like desktop environment for writing and managing journal entries.
-The app features draggable windows, Mac-style UI components, and authentic Mac sounds for interactions.
+The app features draggable windows, Mac-style UI components, authentic Mac sounds for interactions, rich text formatting with color highlighting, and search functionality.

 # User Preferences